sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 ### The AMC dialect

 We build the AMC dialect on top of Calyx.
 Calyx is an IR for compilers generating hardware accelerators.
-Banked memory specification in our AMC dialect involves four parts: (1) interface specification, (2) memory allocation specification, (3) port specification, and (4) port-interface mapping.
+The banked memory specification in the AMC dialect involves four parts: (1) interface specification, (2) memory allocation specification, (3) port specification, and (4) port-interface mapping.

 *The memory interface* specifies all read and write interfaces to a unit of banked memory with the corresponding set of arguments.
 The arguments include the address space size, data width, read/write semantics, and memory access latency in cycles.
 Example of an interface definition is shown in the listing bellow.
 Here we define a memory component *@test1* that implements a banked memory with four ports (two on read, two on write), each having 512 32-bit words and 1 cycle of guaranteed access latency.
 ```